cloudposse/github-action-release-label-validator/README.md

 ## Introduction

-Only Pull Requests created against default branch can have label `major` set.
+This is a GitHub Action to validate that only Pull Requests targeting the default branch can have the `major` label set.
+This is useful in combination with the [`release-drafter`](https://github.com/release-drafter/release-drafter) and the Cloud Posse [`release-branch-manager`](https://github.com/cloudposse/github-action-release-branch-manager) GitHub Actions.